Vyral/base-template/_posts/2022-05-27-why-we-have-vacant-homes-in-the-u-s.md

 tags:
   - Market Update
   - Real Estate
-excerpt: There's a lot of hidden inventory out there.
+excerpt: There are millions of vacant homes in the U.S. right now.
 enclosure:
-pullquote: The reason why there are millions of vacant homes in the US right now.
+pullquote: There's a lot of hidden inventory out there.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true